syncpoint/burn-bot/Readme.md

 * invite the bot user to join a room.
 Since _auto-join_ is enabled the bot will accept every invitation.
 * elevate the permissions of the bot user to `moderator` level.
 Without doing so the bot will fail because removing messages requires appropriate power levels.

+## Restricting configuration to powerlevel "Moderator"

+I you want to limit the ability to make changes to users with the powerlevel of "Moderator" set the environment variable `MODERATORS_ONLY=1`.
+The bot will discharge all attempts to make changes and send a reply to the user.

 ## Interacting with the bot

 The bot listens for messages and acts on commands that start with `!burn`.
 The available commands are